Cucina Nicolina

 When Are Persimmons in Season?

 In the Northern Hemisphere, persimmons are in season starting around October and going through January (exact times will vary depending on where you live in North America).
-For many, the appearance of beautiful, bright orange persimmons signal the beginning of fall (I love to use them as decorations!)
+For many, the appearance of beautiful, bright orange persimmons signals the beginning of fall (I love to use them as decorations!)

-Persimmons originated in China and are currently grown in many other parts of the world, including of course the United States as well as Japan, Korea, and Brazil.
+Persimmons originated in China and are currently grown in many other parts of the world, including, of course, the United States, as well as Japan, Korea, and Brazil.
 Persimmons can be eaten fresh, cooked, baked, or as a puree (persimmon pulp) as we'll discuss in this article.

 What Are the Different Types of Persimmons?

 The two main varieties of persimmons commercially available in the U.S. are called Fuyus and Hachiyas.
-I live in Northern California and most of my friends and neighbors have Fuyu persimmon trees, which are the persimmons shown in this post.
+I live in Northern California, and most of my friends and neighbors have Fuyu persimmon trees, which are the persimmons shown in this post.
 Fuyus are a bit apple-like and rounder than Hachiyas, which are slightly more oblong.

 Fuyus can be eaten when they are still firm or slightly underripe - they're great chopped or sliced up and added to salads.
 Hachiyas, on the other hand, must be ripe and soft before you use them for cooking or eating.
-If they are unripe they taste bitter and are inedible.
+If they are unripe, they taste bitter and are inedible.

 Ingredients Needed for Persimmon Puree